 In Colossians 3, Paul talks about setting our minds on things above consistently, not on earthly things and also letting the message of Christ dwell among us, as we teach and admonish one another with all wisdom through psalms, hymns and songs from the spirit.
 Practicing this within your courtship is a beautiful thing and is definitely key to keeping a pure and God fearing courtship.Lesson 2: Remain vigilant, wise and depend on the Holy Spirit at all times.

 Another thing to be aware of within your courtship is not to get too ahead of yourself.
-This goes especially for the people that have been Christians almost all their lives and can basically recite the bible from beginning to end.
+This goes especially for the people that have been Christians almost all their lives and can basically recite the Bible from beginning to end.
 The area which you think you are most disciplined in can be your biggest fall IF you don’t depend on the Holy Spirit at all times.
-We can sometimes get quite comfortable or proud in our walk with God, placing ourselves in scenarios or situations that are evidently tempting but fully knowing the danger of it.
+We can sometimes get quite comfortable or proud in our walk with God, placing ourselves in scenarios or situations that are evidently tempting but not fully knowing the danger of it.
 You’re okay with it because ‘nothing is going to happen’ or ‘I’m too wise to fall in this scenario’.
 However, this is the very scenario where God will show you that you are powerless and He is powerful.
 Proverbs 16:18 states that ‘pride goes before destruction and a haughty spirit before a fall’ and this very true.
 I’m sure we’ve all been in that situation where we thought we had it all together but ended up going home feeling like the biggest fool ever, because we failed.
 Therefore, be vigilant and wise in your courtship and depend on the Holy Spirit at all times.
 Accept your weaknesses and know that the only way you can keep your courtship pure and holy is by depending on God.

 Lesson 3: Loving one another unconditionally